physrisk/website-source/articles/2024/fermi-dirac-statistics-with-single-conduction-level.md

 ## Interactive app

-All this is fine and is interesting, but we would like to have average occupation of the energy levels to follow Fermi-Dirac distribution function:
+All is fine and interesting, but we would like to have average occupation of the energy levels to follow Fermi-Dirac distribution function:

 \begin{equation}